csatuic/cs361-website/docs/labs/lab13.md

     }
 }
 ```
-1.  passenger_request takes in an int representing a passenger, a floor the passenger is current on (from_floor), a floor the passenger is currently on (to_floor), and pointers to two functions, enter and exit.
-These functions are defined in main.c, and you will not be able to change them.
+1.  `passenger_request` takes in an int representing a passenger, a floor the passenger is current on (from_floor), a floor the passenger is currently on (to_floor), and pointers to two functions, enter and exit.
+These functions are defined in `main.c`, and you will not be able to change them.

 2. As you can see, right now the passenger first waits for the elevator.
 We use a mutex to make sure multiple passengers don't try to get on the elevator at the same time.
 If the elevator is on our floor, and the door is open, and no other passengers are in it, then we call the enter function, increment the occupancy, and break out of the waiting loop.
 (Note that every elevator holds at most one passenger.)